chriskiehl/re-wx/README.md

 ## Philosophy

+**It's a library first.**
+re-wx is "just" a library. it is _not_ a framework.
+You can use as much or as little of it as you need.
+Further, the output from a re-wx `render` is a plain old WXPython component.
+Meaning, all re-wx components _ARE_ WX components, and thus require no special handling to integrate with your existing code base.

-re-wx is not trying to be an general purpose abstraction over multiple backend UI kits.
-It's lofty goals begin and end with it being a way of making writing native UIs in WX easier.
-As such, it doesn't need reconcilers, or generic transactions, or any of the React bloat. re-wx entire codebase is just a handful of files < 1k lines of code, and could probably be understood in an afternoon.
+**It is not trying to hide WXPython** re-wx is not trying to be an general purpose abstraction over multiple backend UI kits.
+It's lofty goals begin and end with it being a way of making writing native, cross-platform UIs in WXPython easier.
+As such, it doesn't need reconcilers, or generic transactions, or any other bloat. re-wx entire codebase is just a handful of files < 1k lines of code, and could be understood in an afternoon.

 As such, practicality is favored over purity of abstraction.
 Meaning, you'll mix-match WXPython code + re-wx code as needed.
 A good example of this is for transient dialogs (confirming actions, getting user selectsions, etc..).
 In React land, you'd traditionally have a modal in your core markup, and then conditionally toggle its visibility via state.
 However, in re-wx, you'll just use the dialog directly rather than embedding it in the markup and handling its lifecycle via `is_open` style state flags.
 This is practical to do because, unlike React in Javascript, WX handles managing the UI thread thus allowing us to block in place without any negative effects.
-Which allows writing straight forward in-line Dialog code.
+Which enables writing straight forward in-line Dialog code.

 ```python
 def handle_choose_dir(self, event):